-The Invasive Species Council of BC (ISCBC) is partnering with aquatic stewardship groups throughout the Province to pilot newly designed CDD signs at waterfront locations in 2019.
+The Invasive Species Council of BC (ISCBC) is partnering with aquatic stewardship groups throughout the Province to pilot newly designed CDD signs at waterfront locations in 2019 and 2020.
 Through these partnerships, we will promote and foster increased support and education for the prevention of aquatic invasive species, including invasive mussels, to BC.
 We welcome interested organizations to submit an application to be a partner in the pilot of CDD signage.
 Approved partners will be required to obtain approval for the posting of waterfront signs from the appropriate jurisdiction.
 Approved CDD Signage Partners will be asked to complete a formal Partnership Agreement.

 What’s involved in being a partner?